 As you can see, this process isn’t trivial.
 The last thing you need is a bunch of static while you’re trying to make a key business decision.
 But if you follow these guidelines, I can promise you’ll be able to keep your cloud provider in the end.
 Ask the right questions, do your homework, and ensure your requirements and success criteria are met, and you’ll be on your way to successfully integrating the cloud.

-Next month, I’ll discuss how to run a successful trial once you’ve selected a couple vendors to try.
-If you’d like to skip ahead and talk directly to a Skytap Cloud Specialist, we’d welcome the opportunity to speak with you about your business.
+You can talk directly to a Skytap Cloud Specialist, we’d welcome the opportunity to speak with you about your business.